Blog · Review Essay · Last reviewed June 25, 2026

 Those weaknesses are real, but they do not exhaust the book.
 Its durable value is methodological.
 It asks readers to stop treating the visible message as the whole object of analysis.
 The better question is environmental: what human capacities does this system extend, what dependencies does it normalize, what forms of attention does it reward, and what kind of social order becomes easier to build around it?

-That question is exactly what AI culture needs.
-The model's answer is only the most obvious artifact.
+That question still needs evidence.
+Media theory can name a pattern; it cannot by itself prove the scale of a harm, the cause of a political shift, or the best regulatory remedy.
+For AI systems, the model's answer is only the most obvious artifact.
 The deeper issue is the interface that makes certain questions feel natural, certain delegations feel harmless, certain rankings feel authoritative, and certain human skills feel obsolete before anyone has made a public decision to abandon them.

 Sources